CASE STUDY: ENGIE HOME ENERGY

 Measuring success

-The new CAP went live in 2018, and with a much higher successful sign-up completion rate (at around 75%), customer number increased rapidly from 28,000 at time of relaunch to over 70,000 before the brakes were applied by the business and marketing ceased, due to further concerns over compliance in back end customer data handling policies.
+The new CAP went live in 2018, and with a much higher successful sign-up completion rate (at around 76%), customer numbers increased rapidly from 28,000 at time of relaunch to over 70,000.
+At this point the brakes were applied by the business and marketing ceased, due to further concerns over compliance in back end customer data handling policies.

 CAP redesgn options sketch